 Byer has published more than 500 papers and holds 50 patents in the fields of lasers and nonlinear optics.
-For his work Byer has received numerous awards including the IEEE LEOS Quantum Electronics Award, OSA’s Ives Medal, the society’s highest honor for pioneering contributions to optical science and the commercial development of optical technologies and for wide-ranging leadership activities within the optics community.
-He has also received OSA’s R. W. Wood Prize, LIA’s Schawlow Award, the IEEE Third Millennium Medal, and the IEEE Photonics Award.
+For his work, Byer has received numerous awards including the IEEE/LEOS Quantum Electronics Award and the Frederic Ives Medal, the Society's highest honor for pioneering contributions to optical science and the commercial development of optical technologies and for wide-ranging leadership activities within the optics community.
+He has also received R. W. Wood Prize, Schawlow Award, the Third Millennium Medal, the Adolph Lomb Medal, and the IEEE Photonics Award.